-- (3) Without affecting the generality of subsection (1). extends that subsection to prohibitions under section 79 relating to professional indemnity insurance. - (4) Without affecting subsections (1), (2) and (3), nothing in this section prevents a government lawyer of another jurisdiction from being granted or holding a local practising certificate. - (5) In this section - another jurisdiction means - government agency of another jurisdiction means - government lawyer means an Australian lawyer, or a person eligible for admission to the legal profession, employed by a government agency of another jurisdiction.
+- (3) Without affecting of the generality subsection (1). extends that subsection to prohibitions under section 79 relating to professional indemnity insurance. - (4) Without affecting subsections (1), (2) and (3), nothing in this section prevents a government lawyer of another jurisdiction from being granted or holding a local practising certificate. - (5) In this section - government lawyer means an Australian lawyer, or a person eligible for admission to the legal profession, employed by a government agency of another jurisdiction.